KenSciResearch/fairMLHealth/README.md

      alt="Performance Report Example"
      />

-#### Stratified Fairness Reports
+#### Stratified Bias Fairness Tables

 The stratified bias analysis table evaluates model fairness specific to each feature-value subset.
 It assumes each feature-value as the "privileged" group relative to all other possible values for the feature.
 For example, row 3 in the table below displaying measures of "col1" value of "2" where 2 is considered to be the privileged group and all other values (1, 2, 45, and 50) are considered unprivileged.

-To simplify the table, fairness measures have been simplified to their component parts.
+To simplify the table, fairness measures have been reduced to their component parts.
 For example, measures of Equalized Odds can be determined by combining the True Positive Rate (TPR) Ratios & Differences with False Positive Rate (FPR) Ratios & Differences.

 See also: [Fairness Quick References](../docs/Fairness_Quick_References.pdf) and the [Tutorial for Evaluating Fairness in Binary Classification](./Tutorial-EvaluatingFairnessInBinaryClassification.ipynb)